bradserbuddy/Buddy-Android-SDK/README.md

 ### Working With Files

-Buddy offers support for both pictures and blobs.
+Buddy offers support for binary files.
 The Android SDK works with files through our REST interface similarly to other API calls.

 #### Uploading A Picture